 St Bartholomew’s Church (updated)

-THE ORIGINAL ST SEPULCHRE’S CHURCH Colin Hicks writes: Originally on the site of the graveyard at St Bartholomew’s on the corner of Mount Lane and Westgate, stood a church that was probably built in the 12th century.
-This was round with a circular apse over the altar, a shape associated with the Knights Templar, so… Continue reading St Bartholomew’s Church (updated)
+Originally on the site of the graveyard at St Bartholomew’s on the corner of Mount Lane and Westgate, stood a church that was probably built in the 12th century.
+This was round with a circular apse over the altar, a shape associated with the Knights Templar, so that the church became known as the Temple even though it was never associated with those militant monks.
+New Fishbourne church was probably a chapelry to St Bartholomew at this time.

 The Theological College